jbeard4/SCION/README.md

 # Overview

-SCION-CORE is a small implementation of Statecharts in ECMAScript (JavaScript).
-SCION-CORE lets you program with Statecharts using a simple JavaScript/JSON API.
+scion-core is a small implementation of Statecharts in JavaScript. scion-core lets you program with Statecharts using a simple JavaScript/JSON API.

+# Semantics

+There are many different semantics for Statecharts family of lanugages.
+See (Big-Step Semantics)[] by Nancy Day, et.  al. for good overview of various Statechart semantics. scion-core implements the semantics described in Appendix D of the SCXML specification.

+Versions of scion-core before 2.x implemented a slightly different semantics, described (here)[] and (here)[].
+A comparison of differences between these two semantics can be found (here)[].
+These semantics have now been deprecated in favor of the official SCXML semantics described in Appendix D of the specification.
+However, if you require support for scion-core semantics before 2.x, the scion-core-legacy module provides an interpreter that implements these legacy semantics.
+The scion-core-legacy module is a drop-in replacement for the scion-core module.

 # Installation